ska-telescope/developer.skatelescope.org/src/tools/git.rst

 Master based development
 ++++++++++++++++++++++++

-We suggest teams to start developing adopting a master-based development approach, where each developer commits code into the master branch at least daily.
+Teams may adopt a particular Git workflow designated as Master based development approach, where each developer commits code into the master branch at least daily.
 While this practice may seem counter intuitive, there is good evidence in literature that it leads to a better performing system.
 Branches are reduced to a minimum in this model, and the discipline of daily commits into